 Body Style

 The Lotus Elise is a quintessential lightweight roadster, designed to be as agile as a cat on the road.
-Its body style is a perfect blend of form and function, with a minimalist design that screams performance.
+Its body style is a perfect blend of form and function, with a minimalist that screams performance.
 Imagine a sleek, aerodynamic shell that hugs the road, making every turn a joyride.
 The Elise’s body is primarily made of fiberglass-reinforced plastic, which not only keeps the weight down but also adds to its durability.
 This lightweight construction allows the car to dance on the road, making it a thrill for both drivers and passengers.

 Suspension System